tractordev/wanix/README.md

 ### Create a web application

 Wanix applications are simply web applications under `/app`.
-If you create a directory like `/app/webhello` with an `index.html`, you can then open the application with `open webhello`.
+If you create a directory like `/app/webapp` with an `index.html`, you can then open the application with `open webapp`.

-This will load `/app/webhello/index.html` into a full page iframe.
+This will load `/app/webapp/index.html` into a full page iframe.
 You can get back to and toggle the console in visor mode with Control + the `~` key.
-Changes made to any file in `/app/webhello` will cause the frame to reload.
+Changes made to any file in `/app/webapp` will cause the frame to reload.

 Any TypeScript source files ending in `.ts` will be converted to JavaScript when loaded in this frame.
 The same for any files using JSX ending in `.jsx` or `.tsx`.

-### Build a third party Go program for Wanix
+### Build a 3rd party Go program for Wanix

 Wanix will eventually [support any WASI program](https://github.com/tractordev/wanix/issues/67), but for now it runs Go programs compiled with `GOOS=js` and `GOARCH=wasm`.
 If it compiles without a problem, it should be able to run in Wanix.
 However, larger programs may have dependencies that won't build for this target without some modification.
-You can see the changes we made to `micro` under `external/micro`, but it will really be different for every project.
-For now, here is an example program compiled outside Wanix brought in via `/sys/dev`.
+You can see the changes we made to `micro` under [external/micro](external/micro), but it will really be different for every project.
+For now, here is an example program compiled outside Wanix brought in via the `/sys/dev` mount.

 We use the `local` directory in checkouts of this repo for local changes not intended to be contributed.
 This is a good place to build a program that will be easy to copy into Wanix.
 For example, you can create `./local/example` with a `main.go`: